-Make a sunflower bulletin board.
-Use the attached poem in the center top.
+Step 1: Make a sunflower bulletin board.
+Use the "Sunny Sunflower" Poem printable in the center top of the display.

-2. Take a picture of the student for the center.
+Step 3: Take a picture of the students for the centers of their sunflowers.

-3. On each petal the student will write something that makes him/her special.
-Depending on the time of year, K-1 may need help writing.
+Step 4: On each petal, the students should write something that makes him or her special.
+Depending on the time of year, grades K-1 may need help writing.

-4. Attach the flower to the board at the height of each child.
+Step 5: Attach the flowers to the board at the height of each child.